Kong/terraform-provider-konnect/docs/resources/gateway_plugin_zipkin.md

 Optional:

 - `connect_timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
 - `default_header_type` (String) Allows specifying the type of header to be added to requests with no pre-existing tracing headers and when `config.header_type` is set to `"preserve"`.
-When `header_type` is set to any other value, `default_header_type` is ignored. must be one of ["b3", "b3-single", "w3c", "jaeger", "ot", "aws", "datadog", "gcp"]
+When `header_type` is set to any other value, `default_header_type` is ignored. must be one of ["aws", "b3", "b3-single", "datadog", "gcp", "jaeger", "ot", "w3c"]
 - `default_service_name` (String) Set a default service name to override `unknown-service-name` in the Zipkin spans.
 - `header_type` (String) All HTTP requests going through the plugin are tagged with a tracing HTTP request.
-This property codifies what kind of tracing header the plugin expects on incoming requests. must be one of ["preserve", "ignore", "b3", "b3-single", "w3c", "jaeger", "ot", "aws", "datadog", "gcp"]
+This property codifies what kind of tracing header the plugin expects on incoming requests. must be one of ["aws", "b3", "b3-single", "datadog", "gcp", "ignore", "jaeger", "ot", "preserve", "w3c"]
 - `http_endpoint` (String) A string representing a URL, such as https://example.com/path/to/resource?q=search.
 - `http_response_header_for_traceid` (String)
 - `http_span_name` (String) Specify whether to include the HTTP path in the span name. must be one of ["method", "method_path"]